DryStoneGarden

 New Goldsworthy in the Presidio

 The stoneworker’s artist-of-choice, Andy Goldsworthy, has a new installation in the Presidio.
-It’s pretty cool, a one-hundred foot tall spire made out of forty lashed-together Monterey cypress logs.
-They made it with declining trees from the site, and planted new trees around it.
+It’s pretty cool, a one-hundred foot tall spire made out of forty lashed-together Monterey Cypress logs, culled from aging, declining trees that needed to be cut down.
+After cutting them down, they lashed them together into the spire and planted new trees around it in the spots where they had cut down the old ones.
 The spire will eventually rot and have to come down, but by then the new trees will have grown up around it.

 Tags: